Comparative e-backtests for general risk measures: Type-I error, multiple testing and consistency

 where $M_t(\bm a)=\prod^t_{s=1}(1-a_s+a_sE_s)$ for $\bm a=\{a_s\}_{s\in\T_+}$.
 We have $Q(\sup_{t\in\T_+}M_t(\bm\lambda)\ge 1/\alpha)\to 1$ as $T\to\infty$ for all $\alpha\in(0,1)$ if and only if $\E^Q[E_1]>1$.
 In other words, the e-test with betting process $\bm\lambda$ has asymptotic power $1$ as $T\to\infty$. \end{theorem}

 In Theorem \ref{thm:con}, the optimal $\lambda^*$ obtained in \eqref{eq:GRO} maximizes the log-capital growth rate of the e-process, and thus can be considered as a benchmark betting process calculated using the true distribution $Q$.
-Using Theorem \ref{thm:con}, we can achieve consistency with the e-process we constructed given that (i) a betting process $\bm\lambda$ is properly chosen in the sense of \eqref{eq:asym_opt}, where the log-capital growth rate for $\bm\lambda$ is asymptotically the same as that for $\lambda^*$; and (ii) the consistency of a single e-variable is satisfied (see Theorem \ref{thm:1d}, Proposition \ref{prop:bayes2}, and Lemma \ref{lem:elic} above).
+Using Theorem \ref{thm:con} holds under the ideal iid setting, but it provides useful insights that we can achieve consistency of our e-test given that (i) a betting process $\bm\lambda$ is properly chosen in the sense of \eqref{eq:asym_opt}, where the log-capital growth rate for $\bm\lambda$ is asymptotically the same as that for $\lambda^*$; and (ii) the consistency of a single e-variable is satisfied (see Theorem \ref{thm:1d}, Proposition \ref{prop:bayes2}, and Lemma \ref{lem:elic} above).